mozilla/web-lit-core/_articles/web-detective.md

 - "Introduction"
 - "Co-create a list of rules/criteria"
 - "Research and evaluate evidence"
-- "Take your detecting skills into the wild"
+- "Detecting skills in the wild"
 - "Learning Experience Reflection"
 ---
 ![detective](../images/detective-788592_640.jpg)